About Wylde Center

 Additionally, Wylde Center provides one of the largest youth environmental and science education programs in metro-Atlanta, including the Decatur Farm to School program, Atlanta Farm to School, Healthy Living by Healthy Growing at the Decatur Housing Authority, and science program and field trips linked to Common Core standards.

-Wylde Center aligns our work with the United Nations Sustainable Development Goals
+Wylde Center and the United Nations Sustainable Development Goals

 Our Values